Agnilo/cowrie/README.rst

 Cowrie
 ######

-Welcome to the Cowrie GitHub repository!
+Welcome to the Cowrie GitHub repository
 *****************************************

 This is the official repository for the Cowrie SSH and Telnet